Explore more calculators

 What is Margin?

 Margin is the amount of capital required to open and maintain a leveraged trading position.
-Instead of paying the full value of a trade, you only need to deposit a fraction of it, while the rest is effectively borrowed from the broker or exchange.
+Instead of paying the full value of a trade, you only need to deposit a fraction of it, while the rest is borrowed through leverage.

-This margin calculator helps you instantly determine required margin, position value, and free margin based on your leverage and trade size.
-It is essential for traders who want to control risk and avoid liquidation.
+This margin calculator helps you determine required margin, position value, and free margin based on leverage and trade size.

 How Margin Works